 - Tends to warp and lose their shape, causing issues with the doors

-Pro Tip: Make sure to take careful measurements to ensure all of the elements fit together seamlessly and complement your existing exterior décor or interior if you’re continuing the same theme.
-Choose appliances accordingly and in advance – it’s important to do so before you order your cabinetry, as they’ll be housed inside built-ins and each component will have to fit according to existing factory specs and dimensions.
+Pro Tip: Make sure to take careful measurements to ensure all of the elements fit together seamlessly and complement your existing exterior décor or interior if you’re continuing the same theme for your outdoor space.
+Choose appliances accordingly and in advance – it’s important to do so before you order your outdoor cabinetry, as they’ll be housed inside built-ins and each component will have to fit according to existing factory specs and dimensions.

-At Danver, we specialize in manufacturing stainless steel cabinets for outdoor kitchens that help transform your space into the ultimate entertainment hub.
+At Danver Stainless Outdoor Kitchens, we specialize in manufacturing stainless steel cabinets for outdoor kitchens that help transform your outdoor living space into the ultimate entertainment hub.
 Contact us today for a custom quote on your next project at 203-269-2300.